-Captain - In the office with Gijo and Gregor.
-"So.
+Captain - In the office with Gijo the Gunner and the Engineer, "So.
 What do we know."

 Gijo - "I thought that too, and then I realized they may be using the Archive's targeted slipstream as connected to the beacon back home."